-California State Administrative Code Section 18809 (a) (4) states that if the enrollee cancels within three (3) working days after registering, provided no classes have been attended or lessons completed, all tuition monies paid will be refunded.
-Fees are not refundable.
+California State Administrative Code Section 18809 (a) (4) states that if the enrollee cancels within three (3) working days after registering, providing no classes have been attended or lessons completed, all tuition monies paid will be refunded.

 A tuition refund is calculated based on the week of the semester and upon submission of a Withdrawal form or a Program Modification form to the Registration Office.
 If a student drops classes (units) or withdraws from Phillips during the first three (3) weeks of the semester, a 100% tuition refund will be given.
 During the fourth (4th) week, a 50% tuition refund will be given.
 After the fourth (4th) week, no tuition refund is given.
-The administrative fee is non-refundable.